dk0d/nlgraph/README.md

 NeList Graph

-Reads a verilog gate-level netlist into a `nlgraph.Graph` object
+Reads a verilog gate-level netlist into a `nlgraph.Graph` object.

+The `Graph` object provides utilities for working with netlist graphs and machine learning using pytorch.

 # TODOs